When the temperature rises, things begin heating up with fleas, too.

 If you’ve spotted a flea, it’s time to suss out whether these fleas are alive and having a right ol’ munch on your pet.
 You can do this using the damp cotton wool test.

-It’s completely normal that if you are using a protective treatment, such as Itch Flea, that you’ll still see the odd little critter skulkin’ on your pet.
-New fleas can be picked up every day, but as long as they are protected with Itch, you can rest assured those fleas will be dead in 24 hours!
+It’s completely normal that if you’re using a protective treatment, such as Itch Flea, that you’ll still see the odd little critter skulkin’ on your pet.
+New fleas can be picked up every day, but as long as your pet is protected with their monthly dose of spot-on treatment, you can rest assured those fleas will be dead in 24 hours!

 Itch’s top tips for peak flea season

-Don’t worry, you don’t need to go to extreme measures.
+Don’t worry, you don’t need to go to extreme measures just because it’s peak flea season.
 The first step in the war on parasites is to ensure your pet has monthly parasite protection against fleas, worms, ticks and lice (and that you don’t break the cycle of treatment!).

 This makes sure your pet is protected all year-round.
-Even though Summer is when the jolly jumpers go bonkers, thanks to central heating, our warm & cosy homes can provide the perfect conditions during winter, too.
+Even though summer is a flea’s favourite time of year, thanks to central heating, our warm & cosy homes can provide the perfect conditions during winter, too.

 Get into the habit of regularly combing your pet with a flea comb – especially when they’ve been outside.
 Not only does this alert you to any new creepers on your pet, but you’ll remove any new fleas before they have a chance to infest your home.